 The Future of Energy in California

-The most prescient reason to go electric is that you’re probably going to have to, eventually.
-Over 20 of California’s jurisdictions have banned natural gas in new construction and many more cities are following.
-If the state is going to reach its goal of operating at 40% below the carbon emission levels of 1990, more homes and businesses are going to need to leave fossil fuels behind to reduce California’s impact on the environment.
+The most prescient reason to go all-electric is that over 20 of California’s jurisdictions have recently banned natural gas in new construction and many more cities are following.
+If the state is going to reach its goal of operating at 40% below the carbon emission levels of 1990, more homes and businesses are going to need to leave fossil-fuels behind now to reduce California’s impact on the environment.

-Decarbonization legislation is already here, so when your natural gas furnace breaks down, why would you replace it with a similar model that will just be obsolete within the decade?
+Decarbonization legislation is already here, so when your natural gas furnace breaks down, why would you replace it with a similar model that will be obsolete within the decade?
 Taking (even small) steps towards electrification now will save you time and money in the future, helping create a cleaner, healthier environment for you, your family, and the planet.

 One Clean Source of Energy